WGTV: Analog-to-digital conversion

 WGTV shut down its analog signal, over VHF channel 8, on February 17, 2009, at 11:59 p.m., to conclude the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition VHF channel 12 to channel 8.
 The station played the original sign-off video with outdoor scenes around Georgia set to the tune of "Georgia On My Mind" before permanently ceasing transmission.
-A final message at the end of the video read "In fond remembrance of the era of analog television broadcasting on Georgia Public Television."
+A final message at the end of the video read "Presented in fond remembrance of the analog broadcast era on Georgia Public Broadcasting."
 The transition to digital ended nearly 49 years of analog broadcasting by WGTV.

 WGTV's analog signal was the strongest of the GPB TV network, covering most of the northern part of Georgia, extending in about a 75 mi radius from the transmitter site.
 WGTV's digital/HDTV facility began broadcasting on December 20, 2007, on channel 12.
 However, it was at very low power, unable to be received through much (if not most) of metro Atlanta.
 It moved from channel 12 to full power on channel 8 after the analog shutdown in February 2009, using the same digital transmitter re-tuned to use the channel 8 antenna.
 This selection, made without conflict in the first-round digital channel election, is due to WDEF-TV in Chattanooga opting to stay digital on channel 12.
 WGTV was originally assigned channel 22 for DTV operations, but requested the frequency allotment change to channel 12 by the FCC.